fghsgh/fghlib/README.md

 ### `debug2`

 #### Methods
+`debug2.getenv(f,name):any`\
+Gets the environment variable of the given function with the given name.

 `debug2.listenv(f):f`\
 Returns an iterator over all environment variables of the given function.

-`debug2.getenv(f,name):any`\
-Gets the environment variable of the given function with the given name.
+`debug2.reload(name):any`\
+Unloads the given module name, then requires it again and returns the result.

 ### `hugeint`
 This library simulates the creation of a new type called `hugeint`.
 This is an infinite-width integer.
 It overloads all standard operators to handle hugeints just like regular numbers.
 Hugeints are stored internally as a table with a private field, which can only be accessed by means of the `next()` function, because this function, sadly, doesn't care about metatables.